storybuilder-org/StoryCAD/ROADMAP.md

 # StoryBuilder Roadmap

-#### Last Updated: 2022-12-03
+#### Last Updated: 2022-12-08

+Our next Release will be 2.6.0.0.
+We're taking a holiday break toward the end of December, but still plan for a release date of around January first.

+We expect that this release will include the following features:

 ### Expand market area to all stores

-Our next Release will be 2.5.0.0, planned for around January 1st.
-We expect that this release will include the following features:
+Our Windows Store distribution was limited to 'flights', lists of beta users, for early testing.
+For some reason we also restricted our market countries to the ones our testers were in, the US, Canada, and the UK.

+We've now expanded our market area to all countries, since we're no longer in that type of testing.

+#### Status:

+This was implemented in point release 2.5.1.0.

 ### Produce first newsletter